I thought I would pull together some helpful insights for anyone looking for quick-start information on a DIY face mask or covering for Coronavirus.

 Sew a Face Mask in 15 Minutes

-I have to give a HUGE shout out to the awesome mother-daughter duo Mia & Hermine in the video below.
+I also wanted to give a HUGE shout out to the awesome mother-daughter duo Mia & Hermine in the video below.
 They are not only cranking out masks at a clip pace but also making time to help others by showcasing their quickie method.

 Share The Goods